UW-CTRL/AA548-spr2024/bite-size-notes/week-8-d-Probability and Recursive Bayesian Filtermd.md

 In other words, if $\mathbf{X}$ and $\mathbf{Y}$ are independent, then $\mathbf{Y}$ provides no information about the value of $\mathbf{X}$.

 ### Theorem of Total Probability

+The Theorem of Total Probability states that the total probability of an event can be found by considering all possible ways that event can occur, using conditional probabilities and the law of total probability.
+It applies to both discrete and continuous cases.

 #### discrete case：
 $$
 p(x) = \sum_y p(x|y)p(y) \tag{8} \quad